Producer, TED Radio Hour

-Andrea Gutierrez (she/her) is a producer on NPR podcast It's Been a Minute.
-She's drawn to stories at the intersections of gender, race, class and ability in arts and culture.
+Andrea Gutierrez (she/her) is a producer on NPR podcast TED Radio Hour.
+She's drawn to stories at the intersections of identity in arts and culture.

-Gutierrez has produced and reported episodes about the Chicano Moratorium of 1970, pop music's Latin Explosion of 1999, Latinx voter outreach and the furor over Critical Race Theory as part of a longer history of culture wars in schools, as well as interviews with folks like Tiffany Haddish, Michaela Coel, Eric André, Desus Nice and The Kid Mero.
+Gutierrez was previously a producer on It's Been a Minute, where she produced, hosted and reported episodes about the Chicano Moratorium of 1970, pop music's Latin Explosion of 1999, Latinx voter outreach and the tenth anniversary of Trayvon Martin's death, as well as interviews with folks like Michaela Coel, Eric André, Desus Nice and The Kid Mero.

 At NPR, she's also worked as a producer on Planet Money, and her work has appeared on Code Switch, Alt.Latino, All Things Considered and Up First.